• Skip to main content

 Why this recipe works

-• A blend of black pepper and chili peppers gives the edamame two different kinds of heat.
-The chili peppers lend an immediate pop of heat in your mouth, while the black pepper is fragrant, and offers a slow lingering heat.
+• A blend of black pepper and chili peppers gives this dish two different kinds of spicy flavor.
+The chili peppers lend immediate heat to your mouth, while the black pepper is fragrant and offers a slow lingering heat.

 • The olive oil draws out the heat from the two types of pepper and coats each edamame pod evenly.

-• Crushing the garlic before chopping it gives it more surface area to brown and helps the pieces to stick to the pods.
+• Crushing the garlic before chopping gives it more surface area to brown and helps the pieces stick to the pods.

 Edamame with garlic, black pepper, and chili peppers in a red bowl on a dark surface.